Montblanc (company): History

-Alfred Nehemias, a Hamburg banker, and August Eberstein, a Berlin engineer, produced simple pens in 1906.
+August Eberstein, a Berlin engineer, produced simple pens in 1906, financed by Alfred Nehemias, a Hamburg banker.
 After a short period, Wilhelm Dziambor, Christian Lausen, and later Claus Johannes Voss took over the business.
-Their first model was the Rouge et Noir in 1909, followed in 1910 by the pen that later gave the company its new name, Montblanc.
+Their first model was the Rouge et Noir in 1909, followed in 1910 (Note: Some sources claim that only the trademark was created in 1910, while the pen itself wasn't released until 1913 or 1914.) by the pen that later gave the company its new name, Montblanc GmbH.
 The Meisterstück name (lit.
-'Masterpiece', the name used for export) was used for the first time in 1924.
+'Masterpiece', and the name used for export) was used for the first time in 1924.
+The Meisterstück fountain pen is understood to be the longest continuous model of the fountain pen industry, traceable to at least 1952.
 Today, the Montblanc brand sells goods besides pens, including watches, jewellery, earphones, fragrances, leather goods, and eyewear.

 The company was founded in 1906 as Simplizissiumus-Füllhalter in Berlin.
 In 1907, it moved to Hamburg and changed its name to Simplo Filler Pen Co.
 GmbH; it was incorporated under that name in 1908.
-Its current name was adopted in 1934.
+Its current name (Montblanc International GmbH) was adopted in 1934.

 Alfred Dunhill Ltd. acquired Montblanc in 1977, after which lower-priced pens were dropped, and the brand was used on a wide range of luxury goods other than pens.

 In 1993, Montblanc became part of the Swiss Richemont group.
 Its sister companies include Cartier, Van Cleef & Arpels, Chloé, and Baume et Mercier luxury brands.
 Montblanc is owned, through Richemont, by the South African Rupert family.

 In October 2014, Montblanc passed the first blocking order against trademark-infringing consumer goods against the major UK Internet service providers (ISPs) to block several domains selling trademark-infringing products.

-Montblanc fountain pens are considered among the best in the world and are collected for their smooth writing capabilities as status symbols, artwork, and investments.
-The most expensive regular production fountain pens are traditionally Montblancs, with some retail pens selling more than US$30,000, and some specialty and limited-edition pens selling for substantially more.
-Many upper-tier models are purchased as investments and never used.
+Corporate leadership

+Jan-Patrick Schmitz was previously president and CEO of Montblanc North America from 2003-2014.

+Nicolas Baretzki served as Maison (global) CEO from 2017 until 2023.
+His predecessor was Jérôme Lambert, who was global CEO from 2013-2017.
+(Note: Lutz Bethge was Montblanc International CEO before Jérôme Lambert.
+Lambert was CEO at Jaeger-LeCoultre before moving to Montblanc, and from Montblanc he moved to the parent company, Richemont, in what is a very conventional pattern for Montblanc Maison CEOs.)
+Before becoming CEO, Baretski had worked in the role of executive vice-president for sales at the company from 2013.
+His background included twelve years at Jaeger-LeCoultre as international sales director and graduating from the École des hautes études commerciales de Paris.

+In September 2024, Montblanc announced the appointment of Giorgio Sarné, president of Tapestry Asia, CEO of Coach Asia, and brand president of Stuart Weitzman.
+Sarné took office as global Maison CEO, effective 15 November 2024.

+Stephanie Radl took on the role of director of brand relations and communications in 2025.
+A graduate of the London College of Fashion, she was with Montblanc as international public relations director for seven years when she took on her new role.